stefangolas/pH_Module_Controller/README.md

 # pH_Module_Controller
-This repo interfaces with the pH module controller submethod library
+This repo interfaces with the pH module controller submethod library.

+Note, there is a small bug in the Hamilton

 ## Usage Instructions